Osman Bey (character)

-Osman Bey was the main protagonist in the Turkish TV series, Kuruluş: Osman, portrayed by Turkish actor Burak Özçivit, spanning around six seasons.
+Osman Bey was the main protagonist in the Turkish television series Kuruluş: Osman, portrayed by Turkish actor Burak Özçivit, spanning around six seasons.
 He is currently being portrayed by veteran actor Cihan Ünal as an older version of him, in the upcoming sequel Kuruluş: Orhan.
 He had previously appeared as a supporting character in its predecessor, Diriliş: Ertuğrul, where he was played by Emre Üçtepe.
 The character is based on Osman I, founder of the Ottoman Empire.

 Background

 Osman was the prophesied third son and youngest child of Ertuğrul Gazi and Halime Sultan.
 Before his birth, he featured in various prophetic dreams of his father, mother and grandparents, Sûleyman Sah and Hayme Hatun, suggesting he had a great destiny to be the future leader of the Turks and Muslims.

 Personality

 Osman was defiant as a child, eager to hold the honour of his tribe and fighting enemies, often going against his father's wishes.
 He formed a particularly close bond with Ertuğrul's warriors, Bamsı Beyrek and Abdurrahman Gazi, who admired his likeness with Ertuğrul.